harborretail/chadburn/README.md

 docker run chadburn-test
 ```

 or you can start up python-dbusmock on your own and kick off the tests with `npm run test`.
-In order to run the tests this way you'll need ModemManager and NetworkManager to be disabled before starting python-dbusmock, the dbus daemon won't allow the mock service to override an a service that's already been registered.
+In order to run the tests this way you'll need ModemManager and NetworkManager to be disabled before starting python-dbusmock, the dbus daemon won't allow the mock service to override a service that's already been registered.